amanda-jarvis/amanda-jarvis/README.md

 ## Hi there 👋
+I currently work at Vanguard.
+I have a dog named Balki.
+Pronouns: she/her

 <!--
 **amanda-jarvis/amanda-jarvis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.